 Kristen: That would be my goal.
 Thanks.

-Misty: So tell me a little bit about what your goals were for Ruby Girl when you took that over in April and, let me see, how do I want to phrase this?
-Not only have you accomplished the goals, but why have you or haven't you accomplished them?
+Misty: So tell me a little bit about what your goals were for Ruby Girl when you took that over in April and why have you or haven’t you accomplished them?
 What have you changed?
-How has that vision kind of changed in the last six months?
+How has that vision changed in the last six months?

 Kristen: I honestly don’t care if I ever make lots of money.
 That’s not my goal.
 My goal, like I said, is to have it take care of itself.
 Having a little extra would be nice.
 So it’s not about the financial numbers for me, it is about reaching people to be able to help them.

-So I don't want an email list packed with thousands and thousands of people who don't care what I'm doing.
+I don’t want an email list packed with thousands and thousands of people who don’t care what I’m doing.
 I want an email list packed with people who need what I have to offer.
-And so that is what I'm tracking and asking "is what I'm doing helpful to the people who need my help?"
+That is what I’m tracking and asking “is what I’m doing helpful to the people who need my help?”

-The way that I'm okay with tracking numbers is it simply making sure I get to the people who need me with the very limited amount of time I have.
+The way that I’m okay with tracking numbers by simply making sure I get to the people who need me with the very limited amount of time I have.

 Okay.
 So tell me, what are your goals for Ruby Girl now?
 What would you like to see happen in the next 6 to 12 months with Ruby Girl?

-Kristen: Well, obviously, I would love it to just blow up and be trending everywhere.
-And every girl that needs it finds it.
-And as you mentioned, I've gone through this metamorphosis of what's our purpose, and I've said it in so many different ways, but we're finally focused in, on that unplugging from Satan's lies and plugging into a happy truth-filled life.
+Kristen: Well, obviously, I would love it to just blow up and be trending everywhere and every girl that needs it finds it.
+As you mentioned, I’ve gone through this metamorphosis of what our purpose is.
+I’ve said it in so many different ways, but we’re finally focused in on that unplugging from Satan’s lies and plugging into a happy truth-filled life.

-Misty: That's fantastic.
-So when you talk about you're getting it to the right people, you're not just talking about the moms, you are specific.
-Very, very specific about wanting to get to these actual young women.
-So what has been your biggest hurdle or hang up in the last five months as you've tried to get Ruby Girl off the ground?
+Misty: That’s fantastic.
+So when you talk about getting it to the right people, you’re not just talking about the moms.
+You are very specific about wanting to get to these actual young women.
+So what has been your biggest hurdle or hang up in the last five months as you’ve tried to get Ruby Girl off the ground?

 Kristen: Everything technology.
-When you and I started this, my audio wasn't working, this technology hates me.
-Like it literally hates me.
+When you and I started this, my audio wasn’t working, this technology hates me.
 I experience a stupor of thought when it comes to technology.
-And so just setting up a dumb website and getting it to look the way I want to look has stopped me from doing stuff in the past where I'm like, I just don't want to make a website.
+Just setting up a website and getting it to look the way I want it to look has stopped me from doing stuff in the past.

-Kristen: Even yesterday, I was just getting a new plugin set up and was using your tutorial for it.
-And there's API keys there, Stripe and there's PayPal.
+Kristen: I was just getting a new plugin set up and was using your tutorial for it.
+And there’s API keys there, Stripe and there’s PayPal.
 It blessed me so much because I could have spent my entire day and still not have completed what I wanted to, but I was watching step by step by step exactly what I had to do.
 And it saved me so much time.
-So I could spend my time doing what I'm good at, like getting out and making videos, making podcasts, instead of crying into my computer for an entire day because I can't figure this thing out.
-So it's awesome.
-It's been awesome.
+I could spend my time doing what I’m good at, like getting out and making videos, making podcasts, instead of crying into my computer for an entire day because I can’t figure this thing out.

 Okay.
 Tell me, what are you most proud of having accomplished in the last five months with Ruby Girl or with your podcast?

 Misty: Oh, my goodness, Kristen, pride is a tough word in our culture.
-Right?
-Because I get what you mean.
-Yeah.
-That it's pride, but not pride.
-Right?
-Proud of it without being prideful.
-Oh my goodness.
+I get what you mean that it’s pride, but not pride.
 That is exactly what I believe God does for each and every one of us, he takes us through hard things and we learn very unique things that we are then able to turn around and give to others.
-And yours was the scriptures.
-Mine was tech.
-He is tutoring us for something to come.
-And I know that every woman has learned something that they can share if they choose to.
-And if they choose to see it that way and to recognize this gift that they've been given.
-I absolutely love that you recognize that, that you recognize that it came from him.
-I honestly, I love that.

 You’re proud of it because it took effort from you too.
 And I think you have a right to be proud of it, not prideful, but proud of what you went through and overcame in those seven years of struggle.
 I just think that’s a great story.
 Fantastic story.